 Since 2010, all State Pension customers have been informed about the ending of Adult Dependency Increase via a leaflet included with their annual up-rating notice.
 As a reminder, customers affected by this change were written to in May 2019.

-Further letters are planned for autumn 2019 and a final reminder letter will be sent in April 2020, just before Adult Dependency Increase ends.
+Further reminder letters were issued in October 2019 and a final reminder letter will be sent in April 2020 when Adult Dependency Increase ends.

 Changes in circumstances